bijiuni/compu_bio/Lab8/README.md

 ## Identifying the taxon from which the genome originated

-To identify the genome origin we focussed on the hypervariable regions of the 16S ribosomal RNA subunit.
+To identify the genome origin we focused on the hypervariable regions of the 16S ribosomal RNA subunit.
 We ran the following commands using Python to extrate the location of all rRNA genes and then extract those relative to the 16S ribosomal unit.

 ```
 Input: